xfrenette/hotelcaisse-server/docs/api.md

 * `error`: (object) Present only if `status` is `"error"`.
 Contains the following keys: `code`: (string) error code; and `message`: (string) optional message giving more details for the error.
 This error message will never contain sensitive information, but is probably too technical to show the end user.
 It is also always in English.
-* `business`: (object) If the server judged that the device needs an up to date Business instance (ex: because of an outdated `businessVersion` or explicitly requested, see `POST /api/business`), this object will contain the updated data.
+* `business`: (object) If the server determines that the device needs an up to date Business instance (ex: because of an outdated `businessVersion` or explicitly requested, see `POST /api/business`), this object will contain the updated data.
 It may be a partial Business object, containing only updated attributes (ex: only `rooms` and `transactionModes`) or a full Business instance.
 See "business attribute" section below.
+* `deviceRegister`: (object) If the server determines that the device needs an up to date Register instance (the Register of the device), this object will contain the (full) Register.
+See "deviceRegister attribute" below.
 * `token`: (string) if the device is correctly authenticated, contains the token to send in the next request.
 It can be different than the one used in the current request, so always use in your requests the one received in the last response.
 Note that if you make a request and an error is returned, the error will probably not have a `token`.
 For